Vay Liang & Frisca Go Award for Lifetime Achievement

 Young Investigator in Pancreatology Grant

+These award opportunities are available for investigators that are in the early stages of their career.
+Included are senior post-doctoral researchers, instructors, research associates and assistant professors including clinical and research track faculty (MD, MD-PhD, PhD or DVM).
 To enhance the training experience, we require the support and participation of a senior mentor and that the applicant have substantive new learning experiences and a mentoring/academic development committee.
 We require that the mentor have a substantial record of research accomplishments in a relevant field as well a history of successful mentorship.
-The applicant and mentor must be a member of the APA in good standing.
-Applications from individuals not holding U.S. citizenship or pursuing research in the United States are welcome.
-Funds may be used at APAF approved sites outside of the United States.
+The applicant and mentor must be a member of the APA or IAP (for the APAF/IAP grant) in good standing.
+Applications from individuals not holding U.S. citizenship or immigration, pursuing research in the United States institutions are welcome.
+Funds may be used at APAF/IAP approved sites outside of the United States.
 Applications by individuals from diversity groups that are under-represented in medicine and biomedical research are encouraged.

 Applications will be scored based on the experience and goals of the applicant, the quality of the research plan, the qualifications of the mentor, the training environment, and the relevance of the proposal to the scientific goals of the APA.
 The APA will prioritize applications related to pancreatitis and the relationship between pancreatitis and pancreatic cancer, but also welcomes proposals related to all types of exocrine pancreatic disease.